Gnosticism: Sophia

 In Gnostic tradition, the name Sophia (Σοφία, Greek for "wisdom") refers to the final emanation of God, and is identified with the anima mundi or world-soul.
 She is occasionally referred to by the Hebrew equivalent of Achamoth (this is a feature of Ptolemy's version of the Valentinian Gnostic myth).
 Jewish Gnosticism with a focus on Sophia was active by 90 AD.
-In most, if not all, versions of the Gnostic myth, Sophia births the demiurge, who in turn brings about the creation of materiality.
+In most, if not all, versions of the Gnostic myth, Sophia gives birth to the demiurge, who in turn brings about the creation of materiality.
 The positive and negative depictions of materiality depend on the myth's depictions of Sophia's actions.
-Sophia, in this highly patriarchal narrative, is described as unruly and disobedient, which is due to her bringing a creation of chaos into the world.
+Sophia is described as unruly and disobedient, which is due to her bringing a creation of chaos into the world.
 The creation of the Demiurge was an act done without her counterpart's consent.
 Because of the predefined hierarchy between them, this action contributed to the narrative that she was unruly and disobedient.

 Sophia, emanating without her partner, resulted in the production of the Demiurge (Greek: lit. "public builder"), who is also referred to as Yaldabaoth and variations thereof in some Gnostic texts.
 This creature is concealed outside the pleroma; in isolation, and thinking itself alone, it creates materiality and a host of co-actors, referred to as archons.
-The demiurge is responsible for the creation of humankind, trapping elements of the pleroma stolen from Sophia inside human bodies.
+The demiurge is responsible for creating humanity, trapping elements of the pleroma stolen from Sophia within human bodies.
 In response, the Godhead emanates two savior aeons, Christ and the Holy Spirit; Christ then takes on material form in the figure of Jesus, in an act of divine embodiment, in order to teach humans how to achieve gnosis, by which they may return to the pleroma.